Fractures (Broken Bones)

 Fractures are classified based on their characteristics:

-• Closed vs. Open: A closed fracture does not break the skin, while an open (compound) fracture pierces through the skin.
+• Closed vs. Open: A closed fracture remains beneath the skin, while an open (compound) fracture pierces through it.

-• Partial vs. Complete: A partial fracture is an incomplete break, while a complete fracture fully separates the bone.
+• Partial vs. Complete: A partial fracture doesn’t completely break the bone, while a complete fracture fully separates it.

-• Simple vs. Comminuted: A simple fracture involves a single break, while a comminuted fracture shatters the bone into multiple pieces.
+• Simple vs. Comminuted: A simple fracture is a single break, while a comminuted fracture shatters the bone into multiple pieces.

-• Stress Fracture: Caused by repetitive stress, stress fractures are tiny cracks in the bone, often seen in athletes and military personnel.
+• Stress Fracture: These small cracks result from repetitive stress, often seen in athletes and military personnel.

-• Osteoporotic Fracture: These fractures occur in bones weakened by osteoporosis, commonly affecting older adults.
+• Osteoporotic Fracture: These fractures occur in bones weakened by osteoporosis, usually in older adults.

-• Avulsion Fracture: Occurs when a tendon or ligament pulls off a small piece of bone, often in areas like the ankle or hip.
+• Avulsion Fracture: A tendon or ligament pulls off a small piece of bone, typically in areas like the ankle or hip.

 What Are the Symptoms of a Fracture?